1. Choose Your Topic

 The first step in research is to know your topic.
 Some instructors may assign you a specific topic, but others may let you choose your own topic.
 Here is a short tutorial to help you choose a research topic.

-After you have found information on your topic, the next step is to evaluate that information to determine if it is reliable and relevant to your research project.
-Don't just trust the first information that you find.
-Take some time to consider the source.
+It is important to evaluate information to determine if it is reliable and relevant to your research project.
 These tutorials can help you choose high-quality sources.

-Plagiarism occurs when you take the words or ideas of another and use them without giving proper credit to the author.
-Plagiarism is unethical and it is a violation of the STC Student Code of Conduct.
-Plagiarism can be intentional or unintentional, but either way it is still a violation of ethical standards.
+Plagiarism occurs when you use words or ideas without giving proper credit to the author.
+Plagiarism, whether intentional or not, is unethical and it is a violation of the STC Student Code of Conduct.
 To avoid plagiarism, you should always cite your sources.

 If you need help finding information, feel free to consult a reference librarian in person or select one of these options.